What Factors Should You Consider When Choosing Golf Cart Batteries?

 Are lithium batteries compatible with all golf carts?

-Most modern carts support lithium, but check controller compatibility.
-Some 20+ year old resistor-based speed controls require voltage stabilizers.
-Lithium conversion kits from Allied or EcoBattery include necessary adapters.
+Most modern carts support lithium, but older resistor-based speed controls may need voltage stabilizers.
+Lithium conversion kits typically include necessary adapters.